Edited by: Nick Ellis

-In fact, this property is China’s first subterranean hotel, built a whopping 16 stories below ground level into a flooded quarry.
+This property is China’s first subterranean hotel, built a whopping 16 stories below ground level into a flooded quarry.

 The hotel has a lobby lounge, a cocktail bar, 3 restaurants, an outdoor pool with sun loungers, a spa, a fitness club with rock climbing, a Club InterContinental Lounge, a business center, and laundry services (for an extra charge).

-You can check out this architectural marvel for around $400 to $500 per night or redeem around 65,000 to 70,000 points per night here!
+You can stay at this architectural marvel for around $400 to $500 per night or redeem around 65,000 to 70,000 points per night!

 InterContinental Phoenicia Beirut is a harborside luxury hotel in Beirut’s bayside area.
 Just a 6-minute walk from shops and eateries along the Mediterranean Sea and 6 miles from the airport, this property is a convenient choice for travelers looking to enjoy IHG’s best property in the Lebanese capital.

 Each elegant room has at least 240 square feet of space and features a flat-screen TV, a minibar, free Wi-Fi, a plush queen or king bed, satellite TV, a work desk, and an armchair.
 The bathroom has a shower/tub combination with Agraria amenities.

 This hotel offers a free airport shuttle, 4 restaurants and bars, a fitness center, a spa, indoor and outdoor pools, a Club InterContinental Lounge, and more.